isaacbernat/presentations/optimise/pycon_se_2019_version/final.md

 That's also why v1-v2 (change exponentiation to multiplication) and v4-v5 (moving the calculations outside the loops) are big gains for CPython but measly gains for PyPy and C++.
 The compilers were already similar optimisations.

 ---
-<embed style="margin-left:-2rem" src="plots/plot_size_complexity7.html" width="110%" height="100%"></embed>

-???
-One thing all versions have in common though is the base algorithm.
-The code complexity is close to O(n^3) as we can see in this graph.
-Both axis are logarithmic, but the y axis ratio is 1/8 compared to x.
-This is why all the data points look nicely arranged in a 45 degree gradient.
-We can see how doubling the size of N increased by approx. 8 the execution time for all algorithms seen so far.
-And this is because even we did many incremental optimisations, the essence of the algorithm has remained the same.

----

 ## v8 Paradigm shift.